Darrekt/within-react-native/README.md

 A well-being app that helps users focus and remain productive.
 Shipped as a PWA on web, with React Native implementations for iOS and Android.

 ## TODOS

 - Onboarding screen, add sign-in
-- Beautify text forms, submission
 - Confirmation dialog for sensitive actions
-  - Toasts for some actions
 - Fix promise rejections
 - Terms of use, indemnity, loss of profit etc
 - Fix DnD